3DAgentWorld/Toolkit-for-Prompt-Compression/README.md

 ## Citation

-PCToolkit is used in your research or applications, please cite it using the following BibTeX:
+If PCToolkit is used in your research or applications, please cite it using the following BibTeX:

 ```bib
 nothing here yet